Common Terms in Procurement

 Standards, Protocols and Controls

-Each organisation should establish controls to manage and react to misconduct.
-Applying standards and protocols in relevant ways and in specific operational contexts is an ongoing challenge for humanitarian organisations.
+Each organisation will establish controls, including disciplinary procedures, to manage any misconduct.
+Applying the aforementioned standards and protocols in relevant ways and in specific operational contexts is an ongoing challenge for humanitarian organisations.
+The organisations, bound by these standards, have developed over the years a framework that enables their leaders and collaborators on the ground to act in accordance with these principles while applying tailored solutions and pragmatic approaches.
 These principles of action are usually understood as a guide, and may include the following:

-- Commitment to improve the education and training of teams (national staff) and beneficiaries.
+- Commitment to improve the education and training of our teams (national staff) and beneficiaries.

 - Integrated approach to interventions/Coordination with other organisations.

-To guide and enforce these principles, specific policies should be drafted, addressing each issue in depth, explaining the why and how, and establishing corrective measures.
+To guide and enforce these principles, specific policies have been drafted, addressing each issue in depth, explaining the why and how, and establishing corrective measures.
 Among the most common internal policies are:

-- “Whistle-blower” Protection Policy: Protection against retaliation for reporting misconduct and for cooperating with duly authorised audits and investigations.
+- “Whistle-blower” Protection Policy: Protection against retaliation for reporting misconduct and for cooperating with duly authorized audits and investigations.

-- Policy on Harassment, Sexual Harassment and Abuse of Authority: ensuring that all its workplaces are free from abuse, offensive behaviour, harassment, abuse of authority and discrimination.
-This also includes promoting a work culture in which every employee understands, and is able to carry out, his/her personal responsibilities for maintaining the dignity of work colleagues.
+- Policy on Harassment, Sexual Harassment and Abuse of Authority: ensuring that all its workplaces are free from abuse, offensive behavior, harassment, abuse of authority and discrimination.
+Promoting a work culture in which every employee understands, and is able to carry out, his/her personal responsibilities for maintaining the dignity of work colleagues.

-It is not necessarily enough to ensure that these principles are respected internally; they have to be enforced in the relation with third parties.
-To facilitate this, it is common for contracts to include specific policies third parties should adhere to.
-Examples of these policies are:
+It is not necessarily enough to ensure that those principles are respected internally; they have to be enforced them in the relations with third parties.
+To facilitate this, it is common to include in the contracts or agreements specific policies making these third parties to be adhered to, by signing them.
+Example of those policies are:

-These policies and feedback mechanisms may also be included or referenced in the Terms and Conditions (TC) attach to any PO, allowing the suppliers to understand their obligations and inform agencies about any potential problems.
+These policies are included, or referenced as well, in the Terms and Conditions (TC) attach to any PO where should inform as well, about the feedback mechanism in place, allowing the suppliers to inform about any potential misuse or deviation perceived.

 Conflicts of Interest